 Right-of-use asset Number of assets leased Remaining term

-Head office 1 1 year
+Head office 1 Within 1 year

-Plant & Machinery 1 3 years
+Plant & Machinery 1 2 years

-Office equipment 1 Ended in year

-Office equipment 1 4 years
+Office equipment 1 3 years

 The weighted average discount rate on initial application was 4.5%.
-None of the above remaining leases has a remaining option extension, option to purchase or termination option except for the new plant and machinery lease for £60,000 which was entered into which has an option to purchase.
-The office equipment asset under the lease that ended in the year was purchased at no additional cost.
+The head office and office equipment leases do not have a remaining option extension, option to purchase or termination option.
+The plant and machinery lease has an option to purchase.